 I'm Akber Ali, an IT professional.
 I use web engineering technologies to solve business automation problems for reducing operational cost, improving efficiency and accountability.
 I am based in West Des Moines, Iowa.

-I am a seasoned professional whose love for automation and improving business processess never come to an end.
-My philosophy is to keep thing simple and not to over architecht.
-No matter what architecture type I am involved in I will always implement Error Logging for both handled and unhandled errors.
+I am a seasoned professional, and whose love for automation and improving business processess never comes to an end.
+My philosophy in software development is to keep things simple and always use KISS as a guiding principle.
+I am also a strong bliever of a implementing Error Logging in early stages of software development for handled and unhandled errors.

 Over the years I have been involved in multiple roles.
 I have worked as Developer, Software Engineer, IT Project Manager, Team Lead, Tech Lead and as IT/MIS specialist.
-I am strong beliver of Agile Software Development and SCRUM methodology.
+I like Agile Software Development and SCRUM methodology.
 I am using Agile and Scrum from last 10 years.

 To keep myself updated with technology I visit the following web sites frequently